-Richard Pumphrey, professor of art (tenured) at Lynchburg College in Virginia, has been a member of the College’s faculty since 1981.
-Prof. Pumphrey earned his BA degree in art from Lynchburg College and his MFA degree in sculpture from the University of Georgia.
+Richard Pumphrey, professor of art (tenured) at University of Lynchburg in Virginia, has been a member of the College’s faculty since 1981.
+Prof. Pumphrey earned his BA degree in art from University of Lynchburg and his MFA degree in sculpture from the University of Georgia.
 At the College, Prof. Pumphrey has served as chair of the Art Department and now primarily teaches classes in sculpture and design.

 Elements of Art-Prentice-Hall, publishers-authored by Prof. Pumphrey, is a design text for college students that reflects his insights into the universal principles of 2- and 3-dimensional design.